This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Prune your monstera

 Pruning is a fantastic way to boost the growth of new leaves on your monstera.
-You can begin doing this by cutting out the leaves at the furthest end of the stem in the middle of the monstera.
+You can begin by cutting out the leaves at the furthest end of the stem in the middle of the monstera.
 You can also target the older stems that are fading away.

 The node left at the cutting point is where new leaves will grow.
 When done carefully and right, pruning will promote the growth of new leaves faster and even lead to monstera with a bushy appearance.
 It is ideal for pruning your monstera in spring.